playfulprogramming/playfulprogramming/content/blog/windows-subsystem-for-linux/index.md

 ---
 {
     title: 'Windows Subsystem for Linux',
-    description: 'Best of both worlds',
+    description: 'Utilize the best of both worlds — Windows and Linux — without having to dual boot.
+Windows Subset for Linux (WSL) lets you run software designed for Linux in Windows.',
     published: '2022-05-24T22:07:20.000Z',
     edited: '2022-05-24T22:07:20.000Z',
     authors: ['splatkillwill'],